lifeofsoumya/MERN-Interview-Questions/README.md

 - Puzzle 2: 8 coins are there, one is less weighing, I have a Iron manual weighing scale, that balances.
 IIn how many moves can I find the less weighing coin?

 Feedback:
-- Work on basics more to stand out from crowd, Don't get disheartened, I once was at your position
+- Work on basics more to stand out from crowd, Don't get disheartened, I once was at your position.
+- Do not be ashamed to share your seemingly foolish thoughts, as they may hold great potential for innovation and be exactly what is required.

 ----------------------------------------------------------------------